 - In a bowl, combine pork, lime juice, soy sauce, peppers, onions, garlic, and pepper.
 Massage marinade into meat and marinate for about 30 minutes.

 - Remove meat from marinade, letting excess marinade drip off.
 Set aside marinade, onions, garlic and peppers for later.
 Sprinkle pork with a bit of salt (if not watching your sodium), and more pepper on both sides.

 - In a pan over high heat, heat 1 tablespoon of oil.
 Add pork and quickly brown both sides, about 2 minutes per side.
 Set pork aside.

 - In the same pan, add 1/2 more tablespoon of oil.
-Add in the reserved onions, garlic and peppers, and cook until just starting to soften.
+Add in the reserved onions, garlic and peppers (without marinade liquid), and cook until just starting to soften.

 - Serve pork with onions, peppers and sauce on top.
+Garnish with a few raw onions if desired.
 There’s a lot of extra sauce you can ladle over brown rice or veggies like cauliflower or broccoli.
 Enjoy!